Cartbutler/android-app/README.md

 # android-app
-The repository for the CartButler iOS app
+The repository for the CartButler Android app